Non-log liftable log del Pezzo surfaces of rank one in characteristic five: Acknowledgements

 \section{Acknowledgements}

 The author is indebted to Tatsuro Kawakami for several helpful discussions and comments on log liftability.
 Discussions with Shou Yoshikawa and Makoto Enokizono on the minimal model program for log lifts have been insightful.
-The author would like to thank Justin Lacini for useful comments on this paper.
+The author woulWitad like to thank Justin Lacini and Hiromichi Takagi for useful comments on this paper.
 The author is supported by JSPS KAKENHI Grant Number JP21K13768.

 [1]{$^{#1}$}